nakatsuma/probability_and_statistics/README.md

 I strongly recommend using [Anaconda](https://www.anaconda.com/).
 It can install Python along with numerous essential packages at once and allows us to manage those packages flexibly.

-*WARNING:* PyMC is not working on Macs with Apple Silicon chips at this moment.
-You need to use [Google Colaboratory](https://colab.research.google.com/) instead.

 ### Step 1: Installing Anaconda

 1. If you have an older Anaconda on your PC, uninstall it completely by folloiwng [instructions](https://docs.anaconda.com/anaconda/install/uninstall/).